muyuhuatang/basic-of-ai/Basic_CV_NLP.md

-The example codes of this book is as follows: https://github.com/dailai/DeepLearning-21-Examples.
+The example codes of the book, <DeepLearning-21-Examples>, is as follows: https://github.com/dailai/DeepLearning-21-Examples.

 The examples are very representative, however, the content might be little out-of-date, publised in 2018 and applied based on the python 2.